 DOSAGE AND ADMINISTRATION

-FIRMAGON is administered as a subcutaneous injection in the abdominal region only.
+FIRMAGON is administered as a subcutaneous injection in the abdominal region only at the dosages in Table 1 below.

 Reconstitution And Administration Instructions

-FIRMAGON is supplied as a powder to be reconstituted with Sterile Water for Injection, USP (WFI).
-The instruction for reconstitution needs to be carefully followed.
-Administration of other concentrations is not recommended.
-Read the complete instructions before performing the injection.
+FIRMAGON is supplied as a powder to be reconstituted with Sterile Water for Injection, USP.

 Follow aseptic technique.